In the previous Pizza Math article, I talked about cup-to-gram conversions, ingredient swapping, and conversions.

 ‘Preferment’ is a combination of flour water, and yeast.
 Sourdough starter is a kind of preferment.
 It’s absolutely optional, and you should probably get your basic recipe down first before you go messing with that stuff, so leave that one set to ‘None’ for now.

 I’m currently using Morton fine sea salt.
-Feel free to use table salt if that’s what you have.
+If table salt is all you have, you can use it, but bakers will tend to prefer sea salt instead of iodized, which can potentially add a metallic taste.
 My deep dish dough recipe is currently at 0.45%, which you can feel free to modify for your own taste and results.
 On the Quick Dough recipe, I’m closer to 1%.
-Other sources will tell you most pizza dough recipes have somewhere between 1.7% and 2.1% of salt in their dough, so you could potentially increase your salt amount to be closer to that range.
+Other sources will tell you most pizza dough recipes have somewhere from 1.5% to 2.5%, and no more than 3% of salt in their dough, so you could potentially increase your salt amount to be closer to that range.

 I’ve currently got my oil percentage for deep dish at 17.25% , which translates to about 4 tbsp (or 1/4 cup) of oil for a 12 inch deep dish.
 You can certainly go with less oil than that, but I wouldn’t recommend going much higher.